 Pursuing a natural detox, otherwise referred to as “going cold turkey,” entails the total stoppage of the substance in question.
 Depending on what type of drug is abused and how large the dosage is, you can expect to start experiencing withdrawal symptoms within a few hours.
 Generally, this method is not recommended because most successful recoveries involve a strong support network and some medical supervision during the actual withdrawal.

 For its part, the American Society for Addiction Medicine (ASAM) promotes the idea that people should receive detox treatment at the lowest intensity at which they’d still benefit.
 For example, ASAM criteria recommend that outpatient care is best suited for people who:

-Have access to an environment in which they will be able to remain completely abstinent during the entire detoxification process.
-This environment should include a support network and relative life structure.
+- Have access to an environment in which they will be able to remain completely abstinent during the entire detoxification process.
+This environment should include a support network and a relative life structure.

 What Physically Happens to Your Body During Detox?

 The symptoms experienced during detox largely depend on both the type and amount of the substance.
 You can likely expect to feel uncomfortable and both physically and mentally weak during the earlier stages of detox.
 Some people liken these symptoms to the flu, only much more severe.